This year, the North Atlantic Treaty Organisation (NATO) is celebrating the 70th anniversary of its founding.

 In Defence and security, armed forces, governments and global organisations entrust Thales with helping them achieve and maintain security, tactical superiority and strategic independence in the face of any type of threat.

-Businesses and governments rely on Thales to achieve their digital transformation securely by bringing trust to the billions of digital interactions they have with people.
-Our identity management and data protection technologies helps banks exchange funds, people, cross borders, energy to become smarter and much more.
+Businesses and governments rely on Thales to bring trust to the billions of digital interactions they have with people.
+Our identity management and data protection technologies help banks exchange funds, people cross borders, energy become smarter and much more.